steno-aarhus/sdcar/hiring/dif-project/data-manager.md

     -   If you live outside of Denmark, we expect (and will cover) for you to participate in bigger in person meetings/events (e.g. our annual research retreat)
 -   The working hours are very flexible.
-We have a great working environment and colleagues :) Any necessary hardware or software will be provided or covered for.
-Salary is competitive and aligns with agreements between the university and the national unions.
+-   Any necessary hardware or software will be provided or covered for.

+## Contact information

+-   If you have any specific questions about the position, **contact** Annelli Sandbæk (<anesnd@rm.dk>).

+## Formalities and salary range

 -   **International applicant?** Aarhus University offers a broad variety of services for international researchers and accompanying families, including relocation service and career counselling to expat partners.
 Find information about entering or working in Denmark on the Aarhus University [website](https://international.au.dk/life/researcherscomingtoau/servicesandactivities).
--   If you have any specific questions about the position, **contact** Annelli Sandbæk (<anesnd@rm.dk>).
+-   Salary is competitive and aligns with agreements between the university and the national unions.
 -   **The application must be submitted via Aarhus University’s recruitment system**, which can be accessed under the job advertisement on Aarhus University’s website.